ionic-team/ionic-site/docs/v2/theming/theming-your-app/index.md

   )
 )
 ```
-Base normally actuals as the background color for elements and contrast acts as the text color.
+Base normally acts as the background color for elements and contrast acts as the text color.
 This provides a much more flexible control over your styles.

 Ionic makes the `$colors` keys available as a property to many components.
 For example, to use our `twitter` color, add the key as a property: